 - the applicant constructs a shared use path and bridge through this segment that meets the requirements of the city engineer and; - completes intersection improvements at N Mountainview Drive that address safety mitigation measures for all modes of transportation that meets the requirements of the city engineer for not constructing the full-width street section with sidewalks and bike lanes on both sides through this segment of E Mountainview Drive through the "dip".
-This would include safety mitigation measures for not raising the segment of E Mountainview Drive through the "dip".

-- Ensure that manhole lids do not conflict with the edges of the medians.
-Modifications of median widths and/or adjustments to the separation between storm and sanitary lines may be necessary to correct this problem. - Verify that future streets will fit within the proposed corner radii and right-ofway as shown on the plat (proposed boundaries of tracts).
+This would include safety mitigation measures for not raising the segment of E Mountainview Drive through the "dip". - Ensure that manhole lids do not conflict with the edges of the medians.
+Modifications of median widths and/or adjustments to the separation between storm and sanitary lines may be necessary to correct this problem. - Verify that future streets will fit within the proposed corner radii and right-of-way as shown on the plat (proposed boundaries of tracts).
 Tract lines may require adjustment to accommodate changes in the master plan layout.

-Finding: To comply with Ordinance No. 2007-2678 the Applicant shall: Ensure that manhole lids do not conflict with the edges of the medians.
+Ensure that manhole lids do not conflict with the edges of the medians.
 Modifications of median widths and/or adjustments to the separation between storm and sanitary lines may be necessary to correct this problem.